JMHYU/32-Bit-5-Stage-Pipelined-RISC-V-Processor-/README.md

 ### Optimized Algorithm (Dynamic Programming Bottom-Up)

-This code is in src/darksocv.rom.mem <br/>
+This algorithm is exactly how we compute fibonacci numbers (we don't normally compute recursively).
+The code is in src/darksocv.rom.mem in binary code <br/>
 F(n) = ? <br/>
 Repeat F(k) = F(k-1) + F(k-2) <br/>